Why Your Apple Watch Needs a Better Workout App

 Our Rating: 3.5/5

 SmartGym won Apple Watch App of the Year, and for good reason — it provides exercise instructions with animated demonstrations directly on the watch.
-For someone new to the gym, that guidance is invaluable.

 Strengths